SirBofu/dsda-doom-mbf24/mbf24_spec.md

         - If the current complevel is less than MBF24, then `flags3` is ignored.

 - **A_RemoveFlags(flags, flags2, flags3)**
     - Removes the specified thing flags from the caller.
+This command has been updated to support MBF24 flags.
     - Args:
         - `flags (int)`: Standard actor flag(s) to remove
         - `flags2 (int)`: MBF21 actor flag(s) to remove